 Our “manufacturer maintenance program” for all our tools, recommends the tool to be refurbished every two years by the manufacturer.
 This maintenance restores the tool to its original condition and ensures the highest tool performance for safe cable spiking operation.
 The Spike tool is guaranteed for 1 year after maintenance.
 More questions?
 Call one of our distributors. click here

-SPIKE Tool is designed to pierce a cable's insulation and create a cable fault if the cable is energized.
+SPIKE Tool is designed to pierce a single conductor cable's insulation and create a cable fault if the cable is energized.
 Bonding SPIKE Tool to a solid system ground is important to provide a path for fault current to operate system protection, should an energized cable be spiked.

 SPIKE Tool should be bonded to ground by using the 25mm ball stud provided or the split bolt connector supplied prior to July 2018.
 Using 1/0 AWG copper for the split bolt connector should be limited to system fault currents not exceeding 10k Amps.
 The 25mm ball stud is able to handle fault currents up to 20k Amps.
 Click here for the Lab Test.
 This test constitutes a part of the manual and should be read carefully before field use of SPIKE Tool.